yguenduez/nerd-neck/nerd-neck-report/src/report.md

 # Introduction

-Office workers, or programmers at work, tend to have a bad posture in front of their laptops, or working at desks.
+Office workers, or programmers, tend to have a bad posture in front of their laptops, or working at desks.
 When exposed too long to a bad posture, this can result in several health issues.
 Back pain is just one example of this.
 There are already countermeasures to fight bad postures.
 For example ergonomic trainings for office